-- [01:42] Jake introduces Echo and shares the goal of the LA County Fire Peer Support Team—to end the stigma of mental health with firefighters.
+- [01:42] Jake talks about Echo and the LA County Fire Peer Support Team’s mission to end the mental health stigma for firefighters.

-- [03:37] Over the last 10 years, most fire departments have removed dogs from the firehouses due to liability from no set training or requirements for the dogs.
+- [03:37] In the past 10 years, most fire departments have removed dogs due to liability concerns from a lack of training and requirements.

-- [05:52] Jake’s department now has six Therapy Dogs and they’ve helped up to 20 other fire departments create a Therapy Dog program to change the stigma in their own departments.
+- [05:52] Jake’s department now has six therapy dogs, and they’ve helped 20 other departments create their own programs.

-- [15:04] I get curious and Jake schools me on the history of Dalmatians in fire stations including their role and how their deafness led them to be societal outcasts but the breed of choice for protecting the horses.
+- [15:04] Jake shares the history of Dalmatians in fire stations, their role in protecting horses, and how their deafness made them outcasts but also the perfect breed for the job.

 I hope you enjoy this episode as much as I do.
 Give it a watch or a listen and then let me know in the community which part you found the most helpful!

 - First Responder Therapy Dogs

 - L.A.
 County firefighters in SCV embrace therapy dog Echo

 - New leash on life: Why firefighting dogs are making a comeback